percona/k8spsmdb-docs/docs/sidecar.md

 and mounts it to the `rs-sidecar-0` container’s filesystem under the `/config` directory.

+!!! note
-**NOTE**: Don’t forget you need to [create a configMap Object](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap) before you can use it.
+    Don’t forget you need to [create a configMap Object](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap) before you can use it.